2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 > if prompted, answer `y`es to enable Compute Engine API.

+## Get Access to Krossboard UI

-Enable the acces to the Krossbord web interface
+First enable the access to the Krossbord web interface, it's available on port `80` by default.

 ```bash
 gcloud compute firewall-rules create krossboard-allow-http \